 Ross if you can come in on how maybe New Zealand has done gathering your customer data or how they handled that piece.

-Because every utility authority in the world already has a set of service level of standards that have been worked out over a long period of time – as long as they’ve been in business – based on what people wanted.
+Because every utility authority in the world already has a set of service levels of standards that have been worked out over a long period of time – as long as they’ve been in business – based on what people wanted.

 It’s just you haven’t called them levels of service and you haven’t documented them.

-And so maybe you’ve got your response of a crew on site down to an hour or even half an hour, depending what people are being prepared to pay for.
+And so maybe you’ve got your response of a crew on site down to an hour or even half an hour, depending on what people are being prepared to pay for.

 And that had been the norm in your community or your water authority.
 That’s a service level.

 That service level is our response to a site for half an hour, an hour or two hours or three hours – whatever it is – based on your circumstances.
 That’s nothing new.